DendeberiaOleksandr/ProjectGalaxyPicturePixelConverter/README.md

 # ProjectGalaxyPicturePixelConverter
-The project is the close api for Project Galaxy online game.
-It converts images into RGB colorspace with limited shades that you can use in the game.
-Application has functions as converting, scrolling, cutting the transformed picture into frames, showing the color of the chosen pixel.
+The project is the GUI helper(utility) for online game.
+In that game player can draw using limit collection of colors.
+This utility helps convert photo to image with game colors.